Learn German Easily

-For James, learning German exposed him to a new job where he now earns twice as much as he did in Mexico.
+Learning German exposed him to a new job in a German company based in Cancun where he now earns more than twice as much as he previously did.

-For Charity, knowing German enabled her to obtain a scholarship and now she is studying mechanical engineering in Frankfurt.
+For Charity, learning German enabled her to obtain a scholarship and now she is studying product design in Frankfurt.

 1. You will get paid well if you get a job in Germany (which is not hard if you speak German)

-A well-paying job is a vague term, so let me make it practical using the table below:
+But because the term well-paying job by itself is just vague, let’s make it practical using the table below: